A high-performing team through COVID-19

-By 29th April – six weeks after the programme was set up – 47 people had had at least one coaching session, and the feedback has been very positive from coachees who, for the most part, had never had any contact with coaching, but who recognised that they needed what it offered them.
+By 29th April 2020 – six weeks after the programme was set up, and five weeks after start of the first lockdown in the UK, with hospital admissions rising alarmingly – 47 people had had at least one coaching session, and the feedback has been very positive from coachees who, for the most part, had never had any contact with coaching, but who recognised that they needed what it offered them.

 All those requesting coaching are being rapidly matched to a coach, and are being contacted by their coach within 24 hours of the match.
 Coaching is invariably getting under way within days of the first contact between coach and coachee – and the programme is about to expand into another Trust and another hospital within the Trust which is the site of the initial pilot.